-(b) any other notice of termination of the agreement given by the owner is ineffectual unless first authorised by a competent court under subsection (2).
+(b) any other notice of termination of the agreement given by the lessor is ineffectual unless first authorised by a competent court under subsection (2).

-(2) A competent court may, upon application by an owner, authorise the owner to give notice of termination, if it is satisfied that neither the institution of the proceedings for the order nor the making of the order has wholly or partly motivated the owner to give notice of termination.
+(2) A competent court may, upon application by a lessor, authorise the lessor to give notice of termination, if it is satisfied that neither the institution of the proceedings for the order nor the making of the order has wholly or partly motivated the lessor to give notice of termination.

 [Section 65 amended by No. 50 of 1988 s.
 18; No. 59 of 2004 s.
-120(1) and (2).]
+120(1) and (2); No. 60 of 2011 s.
+64 and 89.]

-66. Notice by owner not waived by acceptance of rent
+66. Notice by lessor not waived by acceptance of rent

-A demand for, any proceeding for the recovery of, or acceptance of, rent by an owner after he has notice of a breach of the agreement by the tenant or has given the tenant notice of termination under this Act does not operate as a waiver of that breach or that notice.
+A demand for, any proceeding for the recovery of, or acceptance of, rent by a lessor after the lessor has notice of a breach of the agreement by the tenant or has given the tenant notice of termination under this Act does not operate as a waiver of that breach or that notice.

+[Section 66 amended by No. 60 of 2011 s.
+65 and 89.]

 67. Form of notice of termination by tenant

 Notice of termination of a residential tenancy agreement by the tenant shall —